Aliases for EIF2S1 Gene

 GeneCards Summary for EIF2S1 Gene

-EIF2S1 (Eukaryotic Translation Initiation Factor 2, Subunit 1 Alpha, 35kDa) is a Protein Coding gene.
-Diseases associated with EIF2S1 include wolcott-rallison syndrome and vaccinia.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Nanog in Mammalian ESC Pluripotency.
+EIF2S1 (Eukaryotic Translation Initiation Factor 2 Subunit Alpha) is a Protein Coding gene.
+Diseases associated with EIF2S1 include vaccinia and wolcott-rallison syndrome.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include nucleic acid binding and RNA binding.

 UniProtKB/Swiss-Prot for EIF2S1 Gene

 Functions in the early steps of protein synthesis by forming a ternary complex with GTP and initiator tRNA.
 This complex binds to a 40S ribosomal subunit, followed by mRNA binding to form a 43S preinitiation complex.
 Junction of the 60S ribosomal subunit to form the 80S initiation complex is preceded by hydrolysis of the GTP bound to eIF-2 and release of an eIF-2-GDP binary complex.
 In order for eIF-2 to recycle and catalyze another round of initiation, the GDP bound to eIF-2 must exchange with GTP by way of a reaction catalyzed by eIF-2B.